 The host, 55-year-old Cui Yongyuan, leaked two images of "yin-yang contracts" allegedly belonging to Fan for a new movie titled "Cell Phone 2" — one for 10 million RMB (~S$2 million) and the other for 50 million RMB (~S$10 million), which, he claims, was kept secret.

-All in all, he accused Fan of failing to pay more than 23 million RMB (~S$4.6 million) of taxes, according to Yicai Global
+All in all, he accused Fan of failing to pay more than 23 million RMB (~S$4.6 million) of taxes, according to Yicai Global.

 The leaked contracts quickly sparked an uproar on Weibo, China's most popular microblogging platform.

-However, according to Shanghaiist report, Cui later retracted his claim and apologised to Fan on June 3, saying in an interview that she had nothing to do with the two contracts.
+However, according to a Shanghaiist report, Cui later retracted his claim and apologised to Fan on June 3, saying in an interview that she had nothing to do with the two contracts.

 And what is a yin-yang contract?